/**** JS For Blog TOC ****/

 I'm not telling you cybersecurity is easy.
 I’m telling you that it is doable.
 I’m telling you that the first step is the hardest.
 Your team is unlikely to take the first step until you lead the way by showing them what to do.

-But my web app is hosted on AWS/Azure/Google Cloud and they look after my security
+But my web app is hosted on AWS/Azure/Google Cloud and they look after my application security measures

 You’re not completely wrong, because to an extent these hosting platforms do provide a level of security.
 But it’s a very minimal security layer that they offer (unless you have the budget to pay for their really effective security offerings).

-These massive cloud hosting platforms typically offer protections against large-scale DDOS attacks and the like.
+These massive cloud hosting platforms typically offer protections against large-scale DDOS attacks.
+And.
+That's.
+About.
+All.

 The flexibility and sheer range of services offered by cloud platforms like AWS and GCP and Azure present their own unique security challenges.
 Securing them is a very different exercise to securing your web application or mobile application.

-Such protections are almost useless if your developers often open random ports into your environments.
-Or if they don’t close SQL injection vulnerabilities that allows an attacker to download your entire database without any valid login credentials.
+Such best practices are almost useless if your developers often open random ports into your environments.
+Or if they don’t close SQL injection security vulnerabilities that allows an attacker to download your entire database without any valid login credentials.
 Or if they forget to apply security patches for the open source libraries that your cloud application uses.
+Or if data encryption controls are improperly configured.
+Or if...you get my drift, right?

-The vulnerabilities leave you and your web applications wide open to a myriad of attack vectors.
-Only a deliberate and methodical application security structure like the one described above will help your developers find and fix these security vulnerabilities before it’s too late.
+These softare vulnerabilities leave you and your web applications wide open to a myriad of attack vectors.
+Only a deliberate and methodical application security structure that includes security measures like those described above will help your software developers find and fix these security vulnerabilities before it’s too late.

-What are the web application security basics to implement?
+What application software security basics should I implement?

 Contrary to popular belief, application security or SaaS security does not have to be an expensive, time-consuming and an anxiety-inducing exercise.